 The cover folds over to double as a stand.
 This works very well, and is smoothly adjustable over a 55 degree range.
 It is shipped in an elegant box and would make a great gift, perhaps for a daughter leaving for college?

 Small 10x/1x 2-Sided Mirror

-Slightly bigger than a traditional compact, this is a viable option for lightweight travel, while still being big enough to be useful.
+Slightly bigger than a traditional compact, this is a portable option for lightweight travel, while still being big enough to be useful.
 The image itself is 3.5″ across (4″ diameter and under 1″ thick with the case), and weighs less than 3 ounces.

 The case opens flat to 180 degrees, with a stiff hinge allowing positioning at any angle.
 It is sturdy and will survive being bounced around in a purse.
 The clasp holds it tightly closed, although does require a bit of a knack and pressure to open.

 Here’s one for the minimalists and ultra-light travellers.
 Available in 2 sizes – 3.3″ and 4.7″ – the smaller is literally the size of a credit card; less than an ounce in weight, a tenth of an inch thick.